 As national restrictions have lifted and guidance has allowed, we have carefully and gradually unlocked our services and activities using a safety-first approach which ensures we keep you, our parents-to-be, your babies and our NCT course leaders, as safe as possible whilst providing the best quality of experience.
 This has been scrutinised by an external Health & Safety consultancy and is in line with guidance endorsed by Public Health England and the approaches of those delivering health and social care to pregnant women and their babies - The Royal College of Obstetricians and Gynaecologists (RCOG) and The Royal College of Midwives (RCM).

-This spring, as UK nations began unlocking, we were able to re-open our popular Bumps and Babies groups, Breastfeeding drop-ins and bring parents and babies from our Antenatal courses together in-person, for the first time, postnatally for in-person reunion sessions.
+In spring 2021, as UK nations began unlocking, we were able to re-open our popular Bumps and Babies groups, Breastfeeding drop-ins and bring parents and babies from our Antenatal courses together in-person, for the first time, postnatally for in-person reunion sessions.
 All of these have operated successfully with approved safety guidance including social distancing, mask wearing and shorter or individual, pre-booked sessions to reduce the risk of Covid-19 infection.

 In May were ran our very first in-person NCT Antenatal course for expectant parents in Jersey, where Covid-19 infection rates were extremely low and social restrictions had relaxed a great deal.
 To do so we moved the course to a new, Covid-19 secure venue with thorough protocols in place and maintained 2-metre social distancing and wearing masks throughout the course.
 From July 16th 2021, we’re aiming to re-start in-person antenatal sessions in other nations of the UK, where the legal restrictions, specific guidance, and practical circumstances mean we can run these safely whilst providing a quality experience.